Module Catalogue 2023/24

 Teaching Rationale And Relationship

-The module uses a mix of live lectures and online blended materials which students will work through at their own pace.
+The module uses a mix of live lectures, practical computer labs and/or online blended materials which students will work through at their own pace.
 The emphasis of the module will be on the development of practical skills in applying quantitative data analysis, as well as development of critical awareness of quantitative methods.
 Blended materials will include statistical software training via online videos as well as supervised computer lab sessions.

 Reading Lists